Divorce Discovery: What to Expect and How to Deal With It

 1. Formal disclosures

-In most states, couples must fill out financial paperwork independently and share it with one another.
+Divorce isn’t just the end of your marriage.
+It’s also the process of legally dividing everything you own jointly as a couple.
+In most states, couples must fill out financial paperwork independently and share it with each other.
 While you likely shared assets and debts during your marriage, you must both outline what you have and owe.
 Your lawyers can look for inconsistencies in these documents and dig deeper to build your case.

 2. Interrogatories